antontutoveanu/crystals-kyber-javascript/README.md

 1
 ```
 ## Running Tests
-Output from function TestK768() that tests compatibility with the original C implementation based on run cases in `PQCkemKAT_2400.rsp`.
+Output from function TestK768() that tests compatibility with the C implementation based on run cases in `PQCkemKAT_2400.rsp`.
 ```bash
 Test run [ 0 ] success
 Test run [ 1 ] success